scriban/scriban/readme.md

 Scriban is a fast, powerful, safe and lightweight scripting language and engine for .NET, which was primarily developed for text templating with a compatibility mode for parsing `liquid` templates.

+Today, not only Scriban can be used in text templating scenarios, but also can be integrated as a **general scripting engine**: For example, Scriban is at the core of the scripting engine for [kalk](https://github.com/xoofx/kalk), a command line calculator application for developers.

 ```C#
 // Parse a scriban template
 var template = Template.Parse("Hello {{name}}!");